You are here

 The Scene: Number 9 may be slightly more formal, but only because the lighting and setting is less dim than Trade, which has a few darker corners in which to canoodle.

-Inside Info: 9’s happy hour is two-for-one form 5 to 9; Trade offers something called Huge Happy Hours, in which cocktails are given generous pours into tall pint glasses from 5 p.m. to 10 p.m.
+Inside Info: 9’s happy hour is two-for-one from 5 p.m. to 9 p.m.; Trade offers something called Huge Happy Hours, in which cocktails are given generous pours into tall pint glasses from 5 p.m. to 10 p.m.

 No single adjective can describe DC’s 14th Street scene.
 This strip of activity changes by the day, making it one of the most dynamic, vibrant, and energetic corridors in the District.
 For more adventures, you should also check out more things to do in Logan Circle and nearby U Street.